Get Personal Loan Rates

 Here are some other risks that come with a 401(k) loan:

 - High cost of borrowing: A $20,000 loan can cost $11,540 even if repaid on time, based off the assumption you would have earned an 8% rate of return on the 401(k) fund and a 5.75% interest rate on the loan.
+One caveat to note, however: You’ll be paying interest to yourself in this case, as opposed to a bank.

 - Penalties: Unpaid loans risk losing earnings and may levy additional taxes; penalties may also occur.